Key Takeaways

-Who Needs a Kuwait Work Visa?
+Who Needs a Work Permit in Kuwait?

 If you’re considering working in Kuwait or hiring foreign staff, it’s important to understand who requires a work permit under local law.
 Kuwait operates under a sponsorship system (known as kafala), and foreign nationals must have proper authorization before they can live and work in the country.